abhikamyams/WGAN_for_caustics_SINP/README.md

-Generation:
+4.generation.py

 The number of particles to be generated is taken as an input from the terminal.
-The code generation.py will find the number of noise and signal phonons to be made using a given ratio.
+The code will find the number of noise and signal phonons to be made using a given ratio.
 It generates both noise and signal, does the inverse transformation, combines them and cleans up 'leakage'.
 These processes are sped up by accessing the previously saved ranges and QTs instead of having to load the original dataset.
 For generation of 10^7 particles, this code takes up about 4 minutes.
 Due to memory constraints only this many can be produced at a time.